IlIlIllIIlI/robloxalts-public/README.md

 *If you still don't understand take a look at the ReqBin.com example.
 If you do decide to use ReqBin.com, make sure to use the EXT mode because of our firewall!*

 ![ReqBin](https://media.discordapp.net/attachments/947930791432818802/959530072849666068/unknown.png)

+# Getting a key

+Only Premium and On-Demand can get a key for now.

+You can get 25 alts per request.

+Type .getapikey in our Discord server.
+If you have Premium or On-Demand, you will be DM-ed a key!

+Premium - 250/day

+On-Demand - 1000/day